Oh My God, Charlie Darwin: Songs

-Release and promotion
+Release

-The Low Anthem self-published Oh My God, Charlie Darwin on September 2, 2008.
-The popularity was largely attributed to word-of-mouth support; Miller said the band was able to "make a living" by March 2009.
-The album sold 75,000 copies worldwide by February 2011, and What the Crow Brings and Oh My God, Charlie Darwin had sold a combined 100,000 copies by January 2018.
-It was reissued by Nonesuch Records in the United States on June 9, 2009, and by Bella Union in the United Kingdom on June 15, 2009.
-Bob Ludwig mastered the reissue.
-The group signed with Nonesuch in April 2009 as they respected its roster.
-The album was supported by two singles: "Charlie Darwin" on September 28, 2009, and "To the Ghosts Who Write History Books" on February 15, 2010.
-A music video for "Charlie Darwin" was released exclusively by Stereogum in October 2009; the stop-motion animated video was produced by Glenn Taunton and Simon Taffe in a studio in Sussex.
-The video's release was a culminating point for the marketing campaign; it was one of Stereogums most commented-on videos.
-A limited edition version of "Charlie Darwin" was released as a seven-inch vinyl record on March 23, 2010, with two additional tracks.
+The Low Anthem self-published Oh My God, Charlie Darwin on September 2, 2008, hand-painting the first 2,000 covers and handmaking CDs to sell at shows.
+Adams created the band's website and email distribution to sell albums, which Prystowsky would package and ship.
+The album's popularity was attributed to word-of-mouth support; Miller compared its trajectory to the westward expansion of the United States in the late 19th century, and said the band was able to "make a living" by March 2009.
+The album sold 12,000 copies by early 2009, and 75,000 copies by February 2011; What the Crow Brings and Oh My God, Charlie Darwin sold a combined 100,000 copies by January 2018.

+End of the Road Records published 500 limited edition seven-inch vinyl records of "Charlie Darwin" and two other songs for Darwin Day on February 12, 2009, the 200th anniversary of Darwin's birth, hand-painted by the band; production problems delayed the release to February 23.
+Oh My God, Charlie Darwin was reissued by Nonesuch Records in the United States on June 9, 2009, and by Bella Union in the United Kingdom on June 29; iTunes UK selected "To Ohio" as its Single of the Week.
+Bob Ludwig mastered the reissue, which featured an alternative cover art and track listing.
+The Low Anthem signed with Nonesuch in April 2009 as they respected its roster.
+The reissue was supported by two singles: "Charlie Darwin" on September 28, 2009, and "To the Ghosts Who Write History Books" on February 15, 2010.
+A limited edition version of "Charlie Darwin" was released as a seven-inch vinyl record with two additional tracks on March 23, 2010.

-The Low Anthem performed songs from the album on the radio show Radcliffe & Maconie on September 30, 2009.
-They made their British television debut on November 20, 2009, performing "To Ohio" on Later... with Jools Holland, and their American debut on January 14, 2010, performing "Charlie Darwin" on the Late Show with David Letterman.
-The band's manager, Kate Landau, had been talking to the production team of the latter for around eight months and felt the success of the "Charlie Darwin" music video secured their booking.
-Tom Jones released a cover of "Charlie Darwin" in his 2012 album Spirit in the Room, and the original song was featured in the conclusion of "Charlie Darwin", the third episode of Rectify's second season on July 3, 2014.
-The Low Anthem issued limited edition pressings of the album on vinyl for its tenth anniversary: Joyful Noise Recordings published 1,000 hand-numbered pressings in a jacket painted by the band alongside a flexi disc with two additional songs and a digital version on November 15, 2019, and Dinked published 300 pressings in a screen-printed jacket on November 29, 2019.
-The group toured across Europe and the United States to celebrate the reissue.
+Tom Jones covered "Charlie Darwin" for his 2012 album Spirit in the Room; he was charmed by the historical references to the Mayflower and added vocals from an English church choir.
+The original song was featured in the conclusion of "Charlie Darwin", the third episode of Rectify's second season in July 2014.
+The Low Anthem issued limited edition pressings of the album on vinyl for its tenth anniversary in 2019: Joyful Noise Recordings published 1,000 hand-numbered pressings in a jacket painted by the band alongside a flexi disc with two additional songs and a digital version on November 15, and Dinked published 300 pressings in a screen-printed jacket on November 29.
+Robert Plant covered "Ticket Taker" for his 2025 album Saving Grace; he carried the song with him for some time, having found the Low Anthem's album "mesmerizing" and impactful.